Languages given by Finite Automata over the Unary Alphabet: Membership in Regular Languages of Infinite Words

 \section{Membership in Regular Languages of Infinite Words}

-For a finite alphabet, a finite word is a finite string over this alphabet; in the present work, the alphabet has exactly one member.
-The characteristic function of a language (set) $L$ of finite words, can be viewed as the infinite word $L(0)L(1)\ldots$; if the $i$-th word is in $L$ then $L(i)=1$ else $L(i)=0$.
-Thus the characteristic function of the language $L$ can be viewed as an $\omega$-word and $L(0)L(1)\ldots$ is the $\omega$-word generated by the language $L$ (or generated by the NFA/UFA accepting $L$).
-An $\omega$-language is a set of $\omega$-words and it is regular iff a nondeterministic B\"uchi automaton recognises the language.
+For unary alphabet, the $i$-th word is the word of length $i$.
+Let $L(i)=1$ if the $i$-th word is in $L$, else $L(i)=0$.
+Thus, the characteristic function $L(0)L(1)\ldots$ of the language $L$ can be viewed as an $\omega$-word generated by the language $L$ (or generated by the NFA/UFA accepting $L$).

+An $\omega$-language is a set of $\omega$-words and it is called $\omega$-regular iff a nondeterministic B\"uchi automaton recognises the language.